 When you have the IHG Rewards Club Premier card, you receive the fourth night free on any reward night stay of four nights or more.

 For each standard room Reward Night stay of 4 or more nights, every 4th night is free.
 Applies only to 4 or more consecutive nights within the same Reward Night point redemption room stay at the same property.
 With this benefit, eligible members will be charged the Reward Night point redemption rate for the first 3 nights, and 0 points for the 4th night of the stay, as applicable.

 This effectively reduces the number of points needed for a stay by 25%.

 You Get A Free Night Every Year On Your Card Anniversary

 Every year, you receive a voucher good for a free night which is good at hotels with a current point redemption level of 40,000 points or less.
 Free night stays must be redeemed, and stay must be completed, within 12 months from date of issue.
 You can visit IHG.com/AnniversaryFreeNight for a list of hotels that don’t accept the Anniversary Free Night certificate.

 This certificate used to be good at any IHG hotel, but not to worry as there are plenty of places that charge 40,000 points a night worth staying at.

 Automatic IHG Rewards Club Platinum Status

-As I said in the opening, IHG’s loyalty program isn’t the most beneficial one for top tier elites but you’ll get 50% bonus on points earned when staying at IHG hotels, complimentary room upgrades, priority check-in and extended checkout (if available).
+As I said in the opening, IHG’s loyalty program isn’t the most beneficial one for top tier elites, but you’ll get a 50% bonus on points earned when staying at IHG hotels, complimentary room upgrades, priority check-in and extended checkout (if available).